s-samsam225/cse15l-lab-reports/LabReport1.md

 2. When we ran the cat command in the terminal it kept infinitly running because it did not receive any input.
 So we got the output of nothing because the terminal was still waiting for an input.
 To stop this I used the ctrl+c command to force a stop.
-3. This was not an error because this is what happens when we enter cat into the terminal without any arguments.
+3. This was an error because this is what happens when we enter cat into the terminal without any arguments.

 *Example Two:*